eric-gemmell/MS-Tag/README.md

 This project describes my attempts at finding suitable small protein tags that catalyse with high rate specific reactions that can be easily checked by Mass Spec

+## Why is this project interesting?
+Few analytical systems exist that can work on individual cells to monitor gene expression.
+In addition most of these techniques require incredibly complex analytical tools that are expensive and difficult to set and require a lot of calibration.
+The goal of this project is to create a monitoring system for certain genes in the cell that can be forgotten about and then measured when need be

 ## Properties of the ideal enzyme
  - Does not interact in any way or impact the function of the attached POI
  - Does not impact expression of the POI